Efficient Estimation of Sensor Biases for the 3-Dimensional Asynchronous Multi-Sensor System: Introduction

-\item An efficient BCD algorithm with a low computational cost.
-We exploit the special structure of the proposed weighted nonlinear LS formulation and develop a {\black{computationally}} efficient BCD algorithm for solving it.
+$\bullet$ \textbf{A computationally efficient BCD algorithm:} We exploit the special structure of the proposed weighted nonlinear LS formulation and develop a computationally efficient BCD algorithm for solving it.
 The proposed algorithm alternately updates different kinds of biases by solving linear LS problems and nonconvex quadratically constrained quadratic program (QCQP) problems.
-Instead of the {\black{SDR based approach}} \cite{pu2017two,Pu2018} for solving the nonconvex QCQP subproblmes which has a computational complexity of $\mathcal{O}(M^{4.5})$, we develop a low computational cost algorithm for solving them with global optimality guarantee (under mild conditions), which only requires a computational complexity of $\mathcal{O}(M^{2})$. \end{enumerate}
+Compared with the previous work~\cite{Jiang2018} which utilizes the SDR-based technique for solving the nonconvex QCQP subproblems with a computational complexity of $\mathcal{O}(M^{4.5})$, we develop a low computational cost algorithm based on the alternating direction method of multipliers (ADMM) for solving those QCQP subproblems with a global optimality guarantee (under mild conditions), which only requires a computational complexity of $\mathcal{O}(M^{2})$.